lawomack/promptly_done_uni_code/README.txt

 Connect the smartphone to the computer.
 When prompted, select “allow USB debugging”.
 To ensure the smartphone has connected successfully, type in the following command.
 It should appear as one of the connected devices.

     “flutter devices”

 To create a release version of the app, enter the following command:

     “flutter build apk --release"

 Once the build is complete, install it with the following command:

     “flutter install”

 The app should now be successfully installed and ready for use.

-In order for the smartphone to detect the beacon, ensure that the Beacon Scanner Class code has the target UUID modified to match the UUID of the beacon you wish to detect.
+In order for the smartphone to detect your Bluetooth Low Energy iBeacon device, ensure that within the beacon_scanner.dart file the targetUUID at line 15 is modified to match the UUID of the beacon you wish to detect.

 Running the Code on an Android Emulator

 It is possible to run the code on an Android emulator.
-As the emulator cannot detect the beacon, some code has been written for a “Simulate Beacon Detection” button.
+As the emulator cannot detect the beacon, some code has been written to create a “Simulate Beacon Detection” button.
 This can be found at lines 462-478 in the promptly_done.dart file and has been commented out.
-By adding this code back in, it will allow for the emulator to show how the app will behave if the beacon is detected, including generating a notification pop-up, playing the alarm noise, and marking the activated prompt card grey.
+By adding this code back in, it will allow for the emulator to show how the app will behave if the beacon is detected, including generating a notification pop-up, playing the alarm noise, and marking the activated prompt card grey once dismissed.

-To install on the emulator, ensure it is recognised by the IDE using the “flutter devices” command.
+To install on the emulator, ensure it is recognised by the IDE using the “flutter devices” command as above.
 It should appear as one of the connected devices.
 To run the code on the emulator, enter the following command:

     “flutter run”